bhardwajRahul/golang-interview-prep-in-english/README.md

 ## 🧩 Three: Go Language Deep-Dives

 ### 🚀 Language Semantics Speed Sheet (Read in 10s)
+* **Pass-by-Value:** Go strictly passes everything by value (copies the variable's value or header metadata).
-* **Pointers:** Holds a memory address pointing to a value.
-Go is strictly pass-by-value; passing a pointer copies the memory address (8 bytes), still referencing the original data.
+* **Pointers:** Points to a specific location in memory.
+Passing a pointer copies the 8-byte memory address, still referencing the original data.
 No pointer arithmetic is allowed for safety.
 * **Slices:** 24-byte header referencing a backing array.
 Contains `Data` pointer, `Len`, and `Cap`.
 * **Slice Growth:** Doubles if $< 256$ elements.
 For larger sizes, grows by a scaling factor transitioning smoothly toward $1.25\times$.
 * **Maps:** Pointer to an `hmap` struct holding a collection of 8-item buckets (`bmap`).
 Concurrent read/write throws a non-recoverable runtime panic.
 * **Interface Nil Trap:** Interfaces hold `type` and `data` fields.
 An interface is only `nil` if **both** fields are `nil`.
-* **Defer:** Executed LIFO at function exit.
+* **Defer:** Postpones function execution until the surrounding function returns.
+Executed in LIFO (Last-In, First-Out) order.
 Arguments are evaluated **immediately** when the `defer` line is encountered, not when executing.

 ---

 ### Pointers & Memory Address Mechanics

-A **pointer** is a variable that stores the memory address of another value, rather than the value itself.
+A **pointer** is a variable that points to a specific location in memory (storing the memory address of another value).

 ```mermaid
 graph LR